 Commission approvals are subject to adoption by the statutory approval process of the Joint Bond Review Committee (JBRC) and the Budget and Control Board (BCB).
 Commission approvals are also required for Master Land Acquisition Plans (MLAP) and the Comprehensive Permanent Improvement Plans (CPIP).

 SARA sets comparable standards for interstate offerings of postsecondary distance courses and programs.
 Member states recognize each other’s participating institutions as eligible to enroll students in distance education programs.
-The CHE handles South Carolina’s participation in SARA.
+The CHE administers South Carolina’s participation in SARA.
 Visit our SARA page for more information and instructions.

 - Licensing of Non-Public Postsecondary Institutions